Capstone-Projects-2023-Fall/project-smartspeech/documentation/docs/requirements/use-case-descriptions.md

 5. User is logged into their account where they can create their own tiles and save configurations

 ## Use Case 10: *PWA* - Connection Lost
-**User loses Wi-Fi during use of the app**
+**User loses Wi-Fi connection during use of the app**
 1. User opens the app
 2. User begins to draw what they want to say but lose connection to the internet
+3. User is notified of the disconnection by an icon, and the drawing board disconnects
-3. Drawing board disconnects, and User then navigates the tile board to the tile they want
+4. User navigates the manual tile board
+5. User taps the category their word belongs to
-4. User selects the tile they want
+6. User taps the tile corresponding to their word on the screen
-5. Word is spoken using the speaker on the device
+7. Word is spoken using the speaker on the device